MasterNaz/DynamicAR/README.md

-AR-Manager App
+#AR-Manager App

 AR-Manager is Editor to create AR-Experiences.

-1.)
-Set AR-Marker
+1. Set AR-Marker
-  - Name the AR-Marker
+  * Name the AR-Marker
-  - Select a Image File
+  * Select a Image File
-  - Set the Physical Size of the AR-Marker
+  * Set the Physical Size of the AR-Marker

-2.)
-Set AR-Extensions
+2. Set AR-Extensions
-  - Select a Position to add a AR-Extension
+  * Select a Position to add a AR-Extension
-  - Select AR-Extension typ
+  * Select AR-Extension typ
-    - Image or Video (from filesystem or as a Web URL)
+    * Image or Video (from filesystem or as a Web URL)
-    - Text
+    * Text
-    - Webbrowser
+    * Webbrowser

-3.)
-Upload
+3. Upload

 Supported Image File Formats: PNG, JPG